mbayle/Snowcrash/level14/Ressources/writeup.md

 $1 = -1
 ```

 So it's the return value of ptrace that prevents us from continuing the execution.
-We can simply change it as with level13 :
+We can simply change it as in level13 :
 ```
 ((gdb) s $eax=0
 (gdb) p $eax